Jacob's Island: Clearance and redevelopment

 In the early 1850s Jacob's Island was gradually removed as part of a slum clearance, starting with the tidal ditches that formed the eastern and southern boundaries being filled.
 In 1861, the slum was partly destroyed by a fire, and the area later redeveloped as warehouses.
 In 1865, Richard King, writing in A Handbook for Travellers in Surrey, Hampshire, and the Isle of Wight, observed that "Many of the buildings have been pulled down since Oliver Twist was written, but the island is still entitled to its bad pre-eminence".
 A decade later, a missionary for the London City Mission provided a more positive report:

 Charles William Heckethorn had reservations about these improvements, telling readers of London Souvenirs in 1899, that "Many of the horrors of Jacob's Island are now things of the past ... in fact, the romance of the place is gone".

 In 1934, a new public housing development called the Dickens Estate was opened on the site of the former Jacob's Island.
 The houses of the development were named after Dickens' characters but the only one to have lived, and died, on Jacob's Island, the murderous Bill Sikes, was not honoured.

 Fiction

 Charles Dickens

-Jacob's Island was immortalised by Charles Dickens's novel Oliver Twist, in which the principal villain Bill Sikes dies in the mud of 'Folly Ditch'.
+Jacob's Island was immortalised by Charles Dickens's novel Oliver Twist, in which the villain Bill Sikes dies in the mud of 'Folly Ditch'.
 Dickens provides a vivid description of what it was like: